tvilight4/MyBlog/docs/index.md

 ## Future Plans

-- Enhance the UI more to include more flexiblity of usage for the users.
+- Enhance the UI more to include more flexiblity of usage for the users making it easy for the carrying out the human check and again updating the JSON file.
 - Integrate the React APP with the live annotation-tool
 - Work on increasing the accuracy of the llm by further enhancing the prompt templates.